catch404/lsp13/README.md

 	php game-start.php

-Start a catcher.
+Start a catcher in a NEW Terminal.

 	php player-catcher.php

-Start a pitcher.
+Start a pitcher in ANOTHER NEW Terminal.

 	php player-pitcher.php